Before you begin

 If Siri doesn't recognize you

-- Reset Recognize My Voice: In the Home app, tap Home , then tap Home Settings.
-Choose your home, then turn Recognize My Voice off then on.
+- Reset Recognize My Voice.
+In the Home app, tap the More button , then tap Home Settings.
+Tap your name under People, then turn Recognize My Voice off then on.
 Wait a few minutes before trying Siri again.

-If you have two Apple IDs in your home that have "Hey Siri" set up with the same voice, you might need to turn off Recognize my Voice on one account for the best user experience with Siri.
+If you have two Apple IDs in your home that have Recognize My Voice set up with the same voice, you might need to turn off Recognize My Voice on one account.